 There is no standard chainsaw file size chart because chainsaw files come in a variety of different sizes.
-However, most chainsaw files are designed to be either 5/32 inch or 7/32 inch.
+However, most chainsaw files are designed to be either 5/32 inches or 7/32 inches.

 The links between chainsaw file sizes are often described in inches, so it’s important to convert this measurement into the appropriate units before you shop.

 The file size is just one thing that you should consider when selecting a chainsaw file.
 The shape, flexibility, and material are also vitally important to make sure you get the best possible chainsaw file for your needs.

 Chainsaw files come in contact with some extremely sharp metals, so you need to make sure your file is both durable and tough.

 To determine the size of your chainsaw file, measure the pitch of your chain.
 The pitch is determined by multiplying the number of teeth on the chain by 0.120 inches.
 So if you have a 20-tooth chain with half-round (flat) sides (0.325-inch pitch), you need to purchase a 5/32-inch file.

 Types of chainsaw files: